by Lori Brown, on Oct 19, 2022 2:49:19 PM

 Meal and Rest Breaks

-In addition to wage laws, employers must also be aware of Washington Meal and Rest Break Laws too.
+In addition to wage laws, employers must also be aware of Washington break laws and requirements for employee meal and rest breaks.

 Meal Breaks in Washington